wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 For more details refer to the [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) in the OpenID Connect specification.

-##### Implicit
+##### Implicit {#}

 The Implicit flow redirects works similarly to the Authorization Code flow, but instead of returning an Authorization Code the Access Token and ID Token is returned.
 This reduces the need for the extra invocation to exchange the Authorization Code for an Access Token.
 However, it does not include a Refresh Token.
-This results in the need to either permit Access Tokens with a long expiration, which is problematic as itâ€™s very hard to invalidate these.
+This results in the need to either permit Access Tokens with a long expiration, which is problematic as it¡¯s very hard to invalidate these.
 Or requires a new redirect to obtain new Access Token once the initial Access Token has expired.
 The Implicit flow is useful if the application only wants to authenticate the user and deals with logout itself.

-Thereâ€™s also a Hybrid flow where both the Access Token and an Authorization Code is returned.
+There¡¯s also a Hybrid flow where both the Access Token and an Authorization Code is returned.

 One thing to note is that both the Implicit flow and Hybrid flow has potential security risks as the Access Token may be leaked through web server logs and browser history.
 This is somewhat mitigated by using short expiration for Access Tokens.

 For more details refer to the [Implicit Flow](https://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) in the OpenID Connect specification.

-##### Resource Owner Password Credentials
+##### Resource Owner Password Credentials {#}

 Resource Owner Password Credentials, referred to as Direct Grant in Keycloak, allows exchanging user credentials for tokens.
-Itâ€™s not recommended to use this flow unless you absolutely need to.
+It¡¯s not recommended to use this flow unless you absolutely need to.
 Examples where this could be useful are legacy applications and command-line interfaces.

 There are a number of limitations of using this flow, including: